updated

 What else ...

-We’re a family-centric, quiet space focused on community, cooperation, and land-based living.
-With babies and kids around, we ask for no smoking or drug use anywhere on the property, and no alcohol in shared spaces (ideally none at all).
+With babies and kids around, we ask for no smoking or drug use anywhere on the property.
 We aim for a grounded, present atmosphere.
+Safety, kindness, and mindfulness around children are essential.

 We’re about 20km from the nearest town (Motueka), and usually only head in once a week—so having your own transport is helpful, though not essential.
 Let us know and we’ll see what’s possible.
 We’re right at the edge of Kahurangi National Park, with two stunning rivers nearby for exploring (or braving a cold dip in winter!).

-Mobile reception is very limited—you may need to walk out to the paddocks to get a signal.
-We don’t have broadband or Wi-Fi, which is excellent for real connection and pretty frustrating if you’re trying to manage emails or research projects!
+Mobile reception is pretty limited and mostly available on Spark network —you may need to walk out to the paddocks to get a a clear signal.
+WE DON'T HAVE WI-FI, which is excellent for real connection, slowing down, and reading, but pretty frustrating if you’re trying to manage emails or research projects!
 We have a few spare pairs of gumboots to lend if needed, but can’t promise they’ll be the perfect fit—best to come prepared for mud and weather.

 • A little more information